ehicks05/loon/readme.md

 * Mark songs as your favorites!
 * Drag and drop re-ordering for playlists
 * Equalizer
-* Replaygain tag support (mostly)
+* Replaygain tag support
-* Transcode to various mp3 bitrates (mostly works, saves output to temp dir for now)
+* Transcode to various mp3 quality levels
 * Spring Boot Admin support (experimental)
 * Prometheus support (experimental)

 ### Known Issues
 * React-beautiful-dnd doesn't yet support react-virtualized.
 Until then we either have drag and drop, or snappy lists of songs.
-* The JAVE library, used for transcoding, isn't being utilized.
-It seems to require outputting to a file.
-This implies we have to wait for a song to finish transcoding, which could take a while, which makes the client wait.
+* The JAVE library, used for transcoding, outputs to a file.
+This requires waiting for a song to finish transcoding, which can take several seconds.
 If this could generate a stream maybe we could avoid the wait?

 ### Getting Started

 #### Prerequisites
-* Windows (linux is a work-in-progress)
+* Windows (linux is untested)
 * Postgresql
 * Gradle
+* Music collection:
-* Music collection cleanly tagged with artist, album, albumartist, title, and embedded artwork.
+  * Cleanly tagged with artist, album, albumartist, title, musicBrainzTrackId, replaygain
+  * Album art embedded in the files or in the same folder and named folder.jpg

 #### Installing
 1. Clone project